- Deaf Human Services Programs at William Woods University

 - Do not consider themselves deaf, even if their hearing loss is severe or profound;

 - Do not use sign language as their primary way of communicating.

-Stepping Up: Training Materials for Substance Abuse Counselors
+- Stepping Up: Training Materials for Substance Use Treatment Counselors

 Stepping Up address issues commonly encountered when working with deaf clients at various stages of treatment for substance use disorders.
 Materials include a series of videos and a discussion guide.
 Scenarios presented include counselors who can communicate directly in ASL as well as services provided through an interpreter.